-The Company currently trades at a P/E (TTM) of 48x vs 85x of Tata Elxsi, & 34x of LTTS.
-It also trades significantly higher than the industry P/E of ~30x.
+The Company currently trades at a P/E (TTM) of 60x vs 58x of Tata Elxsi, & 32x of LTTS.

-The growth of the company is expected to maintain its current momentum with the global auto sector getting back on track after the COVID-19 and the subsequent raw material and semiconductor supply shocks.
+The growth of the company is expected to maintain its current momentum with the global auto sector getting back on track after COVID-19 and the subsequent raw material and semiconductor supply shocks.
 The sector growth is expected to be accelerated with more and more automakers looking to jump onto the electric and connected vehicles bandwagon before slowly building up to more complex technologies like connected vehicles and autonomous driving.
-Thus, KPIT can be expected to maintain a robust revenue growth rate of ~20% (PEG ratio of ~2.5x) while the company’s addressable market grows.
+Thus, KPIT can be expected to maintain a robust revenue and earning growth rate (organic) of ~25% in INR or ~20% in USD while the company’s addressable market grows.

-Considering the elevated price levels for the entire IT industry, the current valuation seems expensive and investors can look into the company more seriously if it provides a significantly lower valuation than current levels.
+Considering the elevated price levels for the entire IT industry, the current valuation seems expensive (implied PEG ratio of 2.5x), and investors can look into the company more seriously if it provides a significantly lower valuation than current levels.